 2021 forward: The end-use total consumed annually is allocated to the individual end-use sectors (residential, commercial, industrial, and transportation) in proportion to each sector's share of consumption as reported in EIA's State Energy Data System (SEDS).
-Shares for the current year are based on the most recent data year in SEDS.
+Shares for the current year are based on the previous year's SEDS-based annual consumption data, which are adjusted using the growth rate for forecast distillate fuel oil consumption in EIA's Short-Term Energy Outlook (STEO), Table 4a.